renepacchaux/huntington-bank-pavilion/README.md

 **Right now**

-There is no website that is an authority on the right concert.
+As of this writing, no website is the venue authority for northerly island concerts.

 **Research**

-Personas in their respective situations lead me to think about what is in their way to completing a ticket booking or similar.
+Personas in their respective situations lead me to think about obstacles to completing a ticket booking or similar.
 Venues want to sell tickets without being in the music business.

-What will kill the experience is cutting up the streams of sales to multiple parties, each with their own hand in the post-sale experience.
-You buy into an idea that as long as there is copyrighted song coming out of those speakers, it doesn't matter the avenue of payment.
+What will kill the experience is cutting up the sales streams to multiple parties, each with their respective interest in the post-sale experience.
+You buy into an idea that as long as there is a copyrighted song coming out of those speakers, it doesn't matter the avenue of payment.
 It is good to be aware of this.

-The past 3 renames were sponsored by banks.
+The past three renames were sponsored by banks.

 The personas showed us the possibility of one user being the organizer of a group of friends.
 That had to be factored in.
-Design for groups if groups is what your business gets.
+Design for groups if groups are what your business gets.

 At first glance, it seemed that the previous design effectiveness was buried under confusing search engine results.

 The step that precedes the user flow depends on finding the right site.

 I want awareness of the user frustrations to be a top priority.
-I will deal with that as far as I can control.
-It is clear that this is not a priority as it currently stands.
+I will deal with that as far as I what I can control.
+This is not a priority as it currently stands.

-I made sure to take a status snapshot on what I was thinking on loose-leaf paper.
+I made sure to take a status snapshot of what I was thinking on loose-leaf paper.

 **Planning reading into user goals**